antronerds/r2-tutorials/original/R2Tutorials.md

 -   In this tutorial the visualization of a set of genes will be explored
--   R2 provides a conventional heatmap view­­
+-   R2 provides a conventional heatmap viewï¿½ï¿½
 -   This heatmap view can be adapted to your needs by sorting the data along the axes according to your wishes.
 -   Generating your own genelists to analyze using the